Career Guide to Private Equity Jobs

 Private equity firms are investment management companies that acquire private businesses by pooling capital provided from high net worth individuals (HNWI) and institutional investors.
 Private equity jobs are some of the most sought-after and competitive careers in finance.

-Altogether, private equity firms manage nearly $1 trillion of investment capital, which they put to use through strategies such as direct investment in private companies, leveraged buyouts (LBOs), and sometimes, even partial stake purchases in public companies.
+Altogether, private equity firms manage nearly $1 trillion of investment capital, which they put to use through strategies such as direct investment in private companies, leveraged buyouts (LBOs), and sometimes even partial stake purchases in public companies.
 Large, noteworthy private equity firms include The Carlyle Group, Bain Capital, and Kohlberg Kravis Roberts (KKR).
 There are many smaller, “boutique” private equity firms that handle smaller dollar amount deals and are usually highly specialized as to the types of companies they invest in.

 In return for providing substantial funding, a private equity firm is usually recompensed as follows:

 Private equity firms raise a number of pools of capital.
 Each pool of capital becomes a separate fund that invests in companies selected by the fund manager.
-The money in each fund is used acquire an equity interest in a number of private companies.
+The money in the funds is used acquire an equity interest in a number of private companies.
 These may include startup companies and companies that were previously publicly traded but have since been delisted from the stock exchange, usually as a result of the stock failing to maintain a minimum price.

-Private equity funds appear in the form of either limited partnerships (LPs) or limited liability companies (LLCs) with a finite life span.
+Private equity funds appear in the form of either limited partnerships (LPs) or limited liability companies (LLCs) with a finite lifespan.
 The general/managing partners of a fund will typically spend up to two years raising funds, then invest in and manage companies for four to seven years, and have a plan to exit all of a fund’s investments within 10 years.

 Each separate fund managed by a private equity firm is usually dedicated to investing in certain types of companies.
 For example, one fund may focus on startup technology companies, while another fund may invest growth capital in existing healthcare or pharmaceutical companies.